rtsao/scc/README.md

 # `@rtsao/scc`

-Find strongly connected components of a directed graph using Tarjan's algorithm.
+Find strongly connected components of a directed graph using [Tarjan's algorithm](https://en.wikipedia.org/wiki/Tarjan%27s_strongly_connected_components_algorithm).

+This algorithm efficiently yields both a topological order and list of any cycles.

 ## Installation